 There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

-According to the Animal Damage Management Board Rules, all snakes may be imported into Wyoming except those classified as hazardous species by federal law.
+According to the Animal Damage Management Board Rules, all snakes may be imported into Wyoming except those classified as hazardous by federal law.

 But since the common prairie rattler is so easy to come across, it is entirely lawful to take the life of this venomous snake.